-In 1998, when India’s PSLV project was on, Capt Nasir Hanfee happened to fly as IAF observer with the ex-Prez, then a programme director.
-He shares his first-hand account
+In 1998, when India’s PSLV project was on, Capt Nasir Hanfee happened to fly as IAF observer with ex-President APJ Abdul Kalam, then a programme director.
+Hanfee shares his first-hand account

-July 25 was the death anniversary of former President of India APJ Abdul Kalam, who was also one of the greatest scientists India was fortunate to have.
+July 27 is the death anniversary of former President of India APJ Abdul Kalam, who was also one of the greatest scientists India was fortunate to have.

 This was way back in 1998.
 Our PSLV missile programme was in full swing, but it was being done clandestinely to avoid detection by US spy satellites.
 The programme director was Dr APJ Abdul Kalam, who we did not recognise at that time.